Dr. Craig Smith, PT, DPT

-When co-founding Smith Performance Center alongside Dr. Sarah Smith, Craig was driven by a vision of creating an environment where both patients and practitioners could thrive.
-He believed that a focused, collaborative team would outperform a lone practitioner operating under the pressures of time and documentation.
+When co-founding Smith Performance Center in Tucson, Arizona, alongside Dr. Sarah Smith, Craig was driven by a vision: to create an environment where both patients and practitioners could thrive.
+He believed that a structured, collaborative team approach would deliver better results than a single clinician working under the pressures of time constraints and documentation.

 “I heard time and again that quality time with a physical therapist did not matter.